 Congressman Barr is a 2007 graduate of Leadership Lexington and has served on the Board of Directors of the Friends of the Isaac Murphy Memorial Art Garden and Prevent Child Abuse Kentucky.

-He and his wife, Carol, are the proud parents of two daughters, Eleanor and Mary Clay.
+He and his late wife, Carol, have two daughters, Eleanor and Mary Clay.